 ||Skip loading the Rails environment during deploy notification.|

 Heroku Deployment Tracking

-Deploy tracking via Heroku is implemented using Heroku’s free deploy hooks addon.
-To install the addon and configure it for Honeybadger, run the following CLI command from your project root:
+Deploy tracking via Heroku is implemented using Heroku's app webhooks.
+To set up the webhook, run the following CLI command from your project root:

 If the honeybadger CLI command fails for whatever reason, you can add the deploy hook manually by running: